PCI DSS

 One of the key decisions you’ll need to make is whether your change control process, business operations, and risk tolerance will allow you to either:

-• Approve changes in a sensible window after they happen.
+Approve changes within a reasonable timeframe after they happen.

 This will determine the workflow and the technology that you deploy.